SenseNet/sn-tools/docs/sntrace.md

 ```csharp
 protected abstract void WriteBatch(string message);
 ```
-The **BufferedSnTracer** provides base functionality for the buffered writing.
-The main feature of such writer is the less frequent writing but more data per one writing.
-The writes happen periodically, every writing transfer the whole content of the buffer.
-This is an advantage if the writing needs any other costly operation (for example opening a database connection or a file).
-The buffering may be a disadvantage in a special case of the accidental system shutdown or killing the current process because the last content of the buffer can be lost.
-Fortunately, these cases occur quite rarely in the modern systems.
+The **BufferedSnTracer** provides base functionality for buffered writing.
+The main feature of such writer is *less frequent writing* but writing more data in batch.
+The writes happen periodically, every writing transfers the whole content of the buffer.
+This is an advantage if writing requires an expensive operation (for example opening a database connection or a file).
+Buffering may be a disadvantage in case of an accidental system shutdown or killing the current process because the last content of the buffer can be lost.
+Fortunately, these cases occur quite rarely in modern systems.

-The **BufferedSnTracer** needs to be initialized with two important parameter:
+The **BufferedSnTracer** needs to be initialized with two important parameters:
 ```csharp
 protected void Initialize(long bufferSize, int writeDelay)
 ```
-The `bufferSize` defines what count of lines can be buffered.
-If the buffers full, the new line overrides the oldest line and "BUFFER OVERRUN ERROR" message will be written.
+The `bufferSize` defines the count of lines that can be buffered.
+If the buffer is full, the next line overrides the oldest line and the "BUFFER OVERRUN ERROR" message will be written to the log.
 Default value is 10000.
-The `writeDelay` is the time between two writing in milliseconds.
+The `writeDelay` is the time between two writing operations in milliseconds.
 Default value is 1000.
-If the currently written block size is greater than 20% of the buffer size, the special message will be written in the block (only the maximum values are written), for example:
+If the currently written block size is greater than 20% of the buffer size, a special message will be written in the block (only the maximum values are written), for example:
 ```text
 MaxPdiff: 4289
 ```

 ### Built-in trace providers
 In this version there are 2 trace provider.
-One for the tracing production webservers with persisted logs and one for the monitoring developer's local webserver instances.
+One for tracing production webservers with persisted logs and one for monitoring developer's local webserver instances.

 ### SnFileSystemTracer
-This is the default trace provider of the sensenet that is inherited from the abstract **BufferedSnTracer**.
-This trace writer persist the trace data to physical files to the file system.
+This is the default trace provider of sensenet that is inherited from the abstract **BufferedSnTracer**.
+This trace writer persists the trace data to physical files in the file system.
 To ensure the velocity this module does the followings:

 - Buffered writing: the provider does not write every single line when they come in (see details above).
-- After a configured number of lines new files are opened to ensure that they do not become too big.
+- After a configured number of lines **new files are opened** to ensure that they do not become too big.
 - Files are written locally on every web server instead of a shared drive.
 We use a very simple data structure.

 The files are written into the following directory: `.\App_Data\DetailedLog`.
 File names contain the UTC creation date of the file: `detailedlog_20160424-144300Z.log`.

 This provider's behavior can be fine-tuned by modifying the values of the following configuration items in the web.config:
 - **BufferSize**: Allocated line buffer.
 Default: 10000.
-- **WriteToFileDelay**: Time between end of previous and start of next writing in milliseconds.
+- **WriteToFileDelay**: Time between the end of the previous and start of the next writing in milliseconds.
 Default: 1000.
 - **MaxWritesInOneFile**: Number of writes into a single file.
 Default: 100.
 After this a new log file will be created.
 ```xml
 <sensenet>